issus/altium-library/README.md

 An exceptional, open source database library for Altium, currently supporting MSSQL and SQL Azure as the backend for easy use within teams, and no data corruption unlike MS Access.

-Current part count in live database: 29,765 in over 600 packages.

 This library has been built for high quality data, with high quality footprints and high quality 3D models.

 Join us on [Discord](https://discord.gg/MEQ5Xe5) to chat.

 # Database Access
-The database is currently on hold while I'm working on getting a dedicated server setup to move away from Azure - Azure's firewall rule limit is extremely limiting, as well as having other issues.
-I expect this to be complete by the end of April 2019 - please follow on [Patreon](https://www.patreon.com/altiumlibrary/) for the latest updates.

-Existing users can still access the database, however, once the dedicated server is online and functional the Azure connection will be permanently closed - I can't afford to pay for both!
+We had an issue with the database server, and are currently rebuilding the database - it will be finished by the end of November.
+Check in with the community on [Discord](https://discord.gg/MEQ5Xe5) for the latest, or just to say hi!

 # Why use an Altium DBLib over an Integrated Library?